tamnd04/MOSAIC-CRS/README.md

-# MO-CRS: Multi-Objective Conversational Recommender System
+# MOSAIC-CRS: Multi-Objective System for Adaptive, Inclusive Conversational Recommendation

-MO-CRS is a thesis-oriented conversational recommender prototype that combines four objectives in one RL training pipeline:
+**MOSAIC-CRS** is a thesis-oriented conversational recommender system for movie recommendation.

+The name **MOSAIC-CRS** stands for:

+> **M**ulti-**O**bjective **S**ystem for **A**daptive, **I**nclusive **C**onversational Recommendation

+The name reflects the goal of the project: combining several complementary objectives into one conversational recommendation framework.
+Like a mosaic, the system brings together multiple components and evaluation goals rather than optimizing only one ranking metric.

+MOSAIC-CRS focuses on four main objectives:

+- **recommendation accuracy**: recommending relevant movies
+- **conversational success**: reaching successful recommendations through dialogue
-- recommendation accuracy
+- **diversity**: avoiding repetitive or overly narrow recommendation lists
-- conversational success
-- diversity
-- fairness
+- **fairness**: reducing popularity bias and improving tail-item exposure

 This repository snapshot is set up to run end-to-end experiments on **ReDial** and **INSPIRED**, including:

-- dataset conversion (raw -> MO-CRS JSON + item catalog)
+- dataset conversion (raw -> MOSAIC-CRS JSON + item catalog)
 - supervised pretraining + PPO-based RL fine-tuning
-- test-only evaluation with a unified metric suite (ranking/acuracy + conversation + diversity + fairness + transparency)
+- test-only evaluation with a unified metric suite (ranking/accuracy + conversation + diversity + fairness, with auxiliary transparency fields)
 - reproducible ablations (same metric suite for every variant/seed)

+> **Implementation note:** some source files, classes, and historical logs may still use the older internal name `MO-CRS` or `MOCRS`.
+In the thesis/reporting text, the model is referred to as **MOSAIC-CRS**.

 ## Repository layout